 Editor’s Note: The format of Sensing Polling Trigger frame is TBD.

-If the AP intends to invite a sensing responder which is an unassociated non-AP STA, to participate another sensing measurement setup as a sensing responder, the AP may set the Comeback subfield of the corresponding User Info field in the Sensing Polling Trigger frame in a TB sensing measurement instance to 1. (#93, #141, #145, #430, #611, #774)
+If the AP intends to invite a sensing responder which is an unassociated non-AP STA, to participate another sensing measurement setup as a sensing responder, the AP may set the Comeback subfield of the Sensing Comeback Info field of the corresponding User Info field in the Sensing Polling Trigger frame in a TB sensing measurement instance to 1. (#93, #141, #145, #430, #611, #774)

 TGbf Editor: Please modify P99L14 in clause ‘11.21.18.8 Sensing measurement setup termination’ of 11bf D0.3 as following: